biancaisc/Client-Server-App/README.md

 # Client Server App

-Client - Server type system (multiple clients and one server), where the data processing method on the Server is done concurrently - using go routines.
+Client - Server type system (multiple clients and one server), where the data processing method on the Server is done concurrently - using goroutines.

 ## Description
-There is a [configuration file](configurations.json) in which there are initial parameters of the program (how many elements of the data array the client can send, how many times a go routine can be called).
+There is a [configuration file](configurations.json) in which there are initial parameters of the program (maximum size of the data array the client can send, maximum number of goroutines)

+If the number of active goroutines reaches the limit, the server waits before accepting new clients.

 There are messages between client and server like:
 - Client `<Name>` Connected.